a11yproject/a11yproject.com/_posts/2019-02-15-creating-valid-and-accessible-links.md

 > &ldquo;If you want to hide content from mobile and tablet users as well as assistive tech users and keyboard only users, use the title attribute.&rdquo; - <a href="https://developer.paciellogroup.com/blog/2010/11/using-the-html-title-attribute/
 ">Using the HTML title attribute - The Paciello Group</a>

 It is therefore not recommended to use the `title` attribute on `<a>` elements.
-If you do use it don't double up on the accessible name of the link, this will likely produce unnecessary duplicate announcements to some screen readers.
+If you do use it don't double up on the accessible name of the link, this can produce unnecessary duplicate announcements to some screen readers.

 ## Focus state and keyboard